mattreba/OpenTroller-RTU/README.md

 Modbus RTU firmware for BrewTroller and OpenTroller devices developed and sold by Open Source Control Systems.

-This is a community project with no affiliation or support from Open Source Control Systems.
+This project is entirely community developed without commercial control.
+This project is in no way affiliated or supported by Open Source Control Systems.

 Target features:
   * Modbus RTU Slave via USB Serial or RS485 bus